yunmingzhang17/yunmingzhang17.github.io/language.md

 # Extern Functions

 The users can call functions implemented in C++ from GraphIt.
 These can be used in cases where the user needs some external functionalities that are not currently supported in the GraphIt language.
 For example, certain solvers or more complex operations that are not necessarily related to graphs.
-For example, a distance estimator used in AStar search.
+Another example could be a distance estimator used in AStar search.

-The user needs to define a prototype of the function in the GraphIt program.
-The example below defined a extern function named "extern_func" that takes as input a vertex and outputs a double.
+The user needs to define a prototype of the function in the GraphIt program with the `extern` keyworkd.
+The example below defined a extern function named `extern_func` that takes as input a vertex and outputs a double.
 ```
 extern func extern_func(v: Vertex) -> output:double;
 ```